 453 E. Tremont Avenue,

 After Fox’s bankruptcy, the Crotona Theatre switched to Skouras Theaters Corp. management, which operated the theatre until closure in 1959.
-It became a factory/warehouse, and may still be standing.
+It became a factory/warehouse, and in recent years has gone over to retail use and became a mattress & furniture store.

 Just login to your account and subscribe to this theater